skrattaren/apf.rst/apf.rst

 + [p.
 181] "[...]
 OTHER PEOPLE HAVE NO HOMES.
 IS THIS FAIR?
 'Well, of course, that's the big issue –' Albert began."

-  In the UK and Australia, "`The Big Issue`_" is a magazine sold by the homeless.
+  In the UK and Australia, **The Big Issue** is a magazine sold by the homeless.
 In many cities all over the world similar projects have been started.